awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters-quoting-strings.md

-# Using Quotation Marks with Strings in the AWS CLI<a name="cli-usage-parameters-quoting-strings"></a>
+# Using quotation marks with strings in the AWS CLI<a name="cli-usage-parameters-quoting-strings"></a>

 Parameter names and their values are separated by spaces on the command line\.
 If a string value contains an embedded space, then you must surround the entire string with quotation marks to prevent the AWS CLI from misinterpreting the space as a divider between the value and the next parameter name\.
 Which type of quotation marks you use depend on the operating system you are running the AWS CLI on\.